 Substance abuse is a widespread and serious problem that affects most communities and many families.
 Each year substance abuse accounts for debilitating illnesses or injuries among Americans.
 Substance abuse refers to the pathological and sometimes long-term use of substances such as alcohol, prescription and illicit drugs, and tobacco.
-For more information about substance abuse, see the NC Health Info page on Substance Abuse.
+For more information about substance abuse, see the NC Health Info page on Substance Use Disorders.

-Substance abuse can be treated by a wide range of health care professionals, including family physicians, psychologists, psychiatrists, clinical social workers, and licensed professional counselors.
+Substance use disorders can be treated by a wide range of health care professionals, including family physicians, psychologists, psychiatrists, clinical social workers, and licensed professional counselors.
 You may need to visit with several different providers before you find the right match.
 A good relationship with your mental health provider will help you get the most out of your treatment.

 You can use your health insurance plan’s directory to find a mental health provider in your network.
 If you have Medicare, you can use the Physician Compare directory from Medicare.gov to find a provider that accepts it.
 Other directories for specific types of providers are listed below.